OpenV2K/OpenV2K/README.md

 - 🔭 I’m currently working on: the core software for the [OpenV2K](https://www.reddit.com/r/OpenV2K/) project
 - 💬 Ask me about: how to punch Nazis really hard
 - 📫 How to reach me: rrab@tuta.com

+Dear targets: In clinical terms, this is pulse modulation of the microwave auditory effect.
+In slang, this is "Voice To Skull", a one-way audio channel.
+This is not two-way [synthetic telepathy](https://www.nbcnews.com/id/wbna27162401), and never claimed to be.
+There were never any [brain-reading](https://en.wikipedia.org/wiki/Brain-reading) components.
+Many conflate "V2K" as having [thought identification](https://en.wikipedia.org/wiki/Brain-reading#Detecting_thoughts) capabilities.
+I think of them as muddying the water with [disinformation](https://en.wikipedia.org/wiki/Disinformation).